-On the thirteenth of October (that most unlucky day of all months), preparatory to departing on her downward trip, the Ontario ran up the San Juan river some half a league to wood.
-A number of passengers destined for Matamoras and the Brazos, were already on board, among whom were Dr. Barry and Mr. Cunningham, alluded to in the preceding chapter.
-While the boat was lying to, those gentlemen and myself, desiring a little recreation and amusement, went ashore for the purpose of shooting deer, armadilloes, or any other game which so abounds in the chaparel about Camargo.
-We had advanced perhaps a hundred yards in the thickets, when we saw o large herd of deer, slowly and lazily receding from us, as if conscious they were alluring us into difficulty.
-Forgetting, for the moment, that straggling parties of armed Mexicans were frequently seen prowling about in that vicinity, robbing and murdering indiscriminately, we continued the chase and ventured above half a mile from the boat, when a simultaneous discharge of our pieces brought down two fine stags.
+O_N the thirteenth of October (that most unlucky day of all months,) preparatory to departing on her downward trip, the Ontario entered the mouth of the San Juan river a short distance below Camargo, "to wood."
+A number of passengers destined for Matamoras and the Brazos, were already on board, among whom, were Dr. Barry and Mr. Cunningham, alluded to in the preceding chapter.
+While the boat was "lying to," those gentlemen and myself, desiring a little recreation and amusement, went ashore for the purpose of shooting deer, amardilloes, or any other game which so abounds in the chaparel about Camargo.
+We had advanced perhaps a hundred yards in the thickets, when we saw a herd of deer, slowly and lazily receding from us, as if conscious they were alluring us into difficulty.
+Forgetting, for the moment, that straggling parties of armed Mexicans were frequently seen prowling about in that vicinity, robbing and murdering indiscriminately, we continued the chase and ventured above half a mile from the boat, when a simultaneous discharge of pieces brought down two fine stags.
 With that degree of enthusiasm which seldom fails to attend the first conquest in the career of amateur sportsmen, we eagerly rushed upon our fallen victims to apply the knife.
-Exulting in our success, and engrossed in contemplating the rich and sumptuous feast we should enjoy, and having settled the preliminaries, as to how the "saddles" should be served, the reader may imagine our surprise at finding ourselves surrounded by over thirty armed and savage looking Mexicans!
+Exulting in our success, and engrossed in contemplating the rich and sumptuous feast we should enjoy; and having settled the preliminaries, as to how the "saddles" should be served, the reader may imagine our surprise at finding ourselves surrounded by over thirty armed and savage looking Mexicans !
 Our carniverous contemplations were quickly succeeded by a very different sensation about the stomach.
 Prompted by the same feeling, our first impulse was to offer a desperate resistance, and sell our lives as dearly as possible; but on attempting to re-load our guns, the banditti, with their glittering spears, rushed in upon us, and we were immediately captured and disarmed.